MohFakih/Pool.AI/README.md

 # Pool.AI
-An implementation of Reinforcement Learning in a game of pool.
+A (planned) implementation of Reinforcement Learning in a game of pool.